arob5/arob5.github.io/_posts/2024-01-11-GP-specifications.md

 the same time) would yield the same values.
 Naturally, they may not, and the introduction of the nugget is one way to account for this.

-While this discussion may seem to be needlessly abstract, we recall that the effect of incorporating the noise term (however you want to interpret it) is to simply replace the kernel matrix $k(X)$ with the new matrix $c(X) = k(X) + \sigma^2 I_n$.
+While this discussion may seem needlessly abstract, we recall that the effect of incorporating the noise term (however you want to interpret it) is to simply replace the kernel matrix $k(X)$ with the new matrix $c(X) = k(X) + \sigma^2 I_n$.
 Confusingly, there is one more reason (having nothing to do with observation error